PowerDNS/pdns/pdns/recursordist/docs/metrics.rst

 nod-lookups-dropped-oversize
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Number of NOD lookups dropped because they would exceed the maximum name length"^^
+Number of NOD lookups dropped because they would exceed the maximum name length

 noedns-outqueries
 ^^^^^^^^^^^^^^^^^